Mandurah line: Infill stations

-In 2015, McGowan committed to building Karnup station at Paganoni Road if he became premier.
-After Labor won the 2017 state election, planning commenced for Karnup station.
-In the same year, several public figures began lobbying for Lakelands station to be built instead of Karnup station.
-The public figures included Mandurah Mayor Marina Vergone and federal Liberal MP Andrew Hastie, whose seat of Canning included Lakelands but not Karnup.
-By July 2019, the federal government had committed $35 million for Lakelands station, which Transport Minister Rita Saffioti said was not enough for the state government to build the station.
-In November 2019, after the federal government had committed $64 million, or 80 percent of the station's $80 million cost, the state government deferred Karnup station and committed to Lakelands station instead.
+In 2015, citing rapid population growth in the region, McGowan pledged to build Karnup station at Paganoni Road if he became Premier.
+After Labor won the 2017 state election, planning for the station commenced.
+Later that year, several public figures, including Mandurah Mayor Marina Vergone and federal Liberal MP Andrew Hastie, began advocating for Lakelands station to be built instead.
+By July 2019, the federal government had committed $35 million towards Lakelands station, which Transport Minister Rita Saffioti said was insufficient for the state government to build the station.
+After the federal contribution increased to $64 million in November 2019—80 percent of the station's estimated $80 million cost—the state government deferred Karnup station and instead committed to constructing Lakelands station.
 The contract to build Lakelands station was awarded to ADCO Constructions in January 2021.
-Early works commenced in August 2021 and Lakelands station opened on 11 June 2023, $8 million under budget.
-As of 2025, the state government still claims to be committed to building Karnup station.
+Early works commenced in August that year and the station opened on 11 June 2023, $8 million under budget.
+In 2026, in light of the Secret Harbour by-election, the state government committed to starting construction on Karnup station in 2028.
+The cost was set at $156 million, to be half funded by land sales and half by the federal government, which has not yet committed the funding.